DevKarlKevin/eits-be/README.md

 * Java21
 * Docker

-Once you have them and you have cloned the project, run `gradle build`.
+Once you have them and you have cloned the project, run `./gradlew build`.

 Then run the Docker container using `docker-compose up --build`